Saturday, 27 October 2012

 Clapton fathered a daughter, Ruth, in 1985 with Yvonne Kelly while both were married to other people2

 He had a son, Conor, in 1986 with Italian model Lory Del Santo.
-Tragically, Conor died in 1991 at age 4 after falling from a window.
-The tragedy inspired his song "Tears in Heaven,"
+Tragically, Conor died on March 20, 1991 aged four after falling from the 53rd story window of a New York City apartment left open by a housekeeper.
+The tragedy inspired his song "Tears in Heaven,

 Clapton has credited his current wife Melia with helping change his womanizing ways and supporting him through health issues and his work with addiction recovery.